Valeriu Tabără

-Valeriu Tabără (/ro/; 1 July 1949 – 29 April 2025) was a Romanian agronomist and politician.
+Valeriu Tabără (Note: /ro/) (1 July 1949 – 29 April 2025) was a Romanian agronomist and politician.
 A member of the Romanian National Unity Party (PUNR) and later the Democratic Liberal Party (PD-L), he was a member of the Romanian Chamber of Deputies for Timiș County from 1992 to 2000, representing the same county from 2004 to 2012.
 In the Nicolae Văcăroiu cabinet, he was Minister of Agriculture from 1994 to 1996, and he held the same position in the Emil Boc cabinet from 2010 to 2012.

 Life and career

 Tabără was born in Sălciua, Alba County, and in 1967 completed secondary studies at the high school in Baia de Arieș.
 From then until the following year, Tabără attended the Technical Financial School, and from 1968 to 1973, studied at the Timișoara Agronomy Institute, becoming an agronomic engineer upon graduation and earning a doctorate in Agronomy in 1984.
 From 1973 to 1977, he worked as a researcher at a limited joint stock company in Lovrin.
 Beginning his teaching career in 1977 at the Banat University of Agricultural Sciences and Veterinary Medicine, from that year until 1986, he was assistant lecturer.
 He advanced to senior lecturer, holding that position until 1991, and was then lecturer from 1991 to 1996.
 From that year, he was a university professor.
 Also, since 2001, he is again a researcher at the Lovrin firm where he worked previously.
 He authored and coordinated over 220 published scientific works, is the sole author of three books and co-author of five others, and led the thesis committee at his university beginning in 2004.